 BTC health's board of directors ("Board") aims to ensure that the company operates with a corporate governance framework and practices that promote an appropriate governance culture throughout the organisation and that are relevant, practical and cost-effective for the current size and stage of development of the business.
 The Board will continue to review the framework and practices as the business size and complexity changes.
-The corporate governance statement was adopted 18 August 2020.
+The corporate governance statement was adopted on 17 August 2021.

-A description of the framework and practices is set out below, laid out under the structure of the ASX Listing Rules and the Corporate Governance Principles (the "Principles") and Recommendations (the "Recommendations") 3rd Edition issued by the ASX Corporate Governance Council in March 2014.
+A description of the framework and practices is set out below, laid out under the structure of the ASX Listing Rules and the Corporate Governance Principles (the "Principles") and Recommendations (the "Recommendations") 4th Edition issued by the ASX Corporate Governance Council in February 2019.